Fossil Energy (Fossil Fuels)

 Fossil energy sources are distinguished into biogenic and mineral fossil energy sources.
 Biogenic fossil fuels are mainly coal (e.g. lignite, bituminous coal) and liquid or gaseous hydrocarbons (e.g. crude oil, natural gas).
 Unlike the renewable energy sources – bio-energy, wind energy, hydropower, solar energy and geothermal energy – biogenic fossil fuels are non-renewable.
 Mineral fossil fuels are substances from which nuclear energy can be produced by nuclear fission or fusion.

 Since the energy is released directly during combustion, biogenic fossil fuels are counted among the primary energy sources.
 They can be used to generate energy either directly or through one or more conversion steps indirectly by producing secondary energy carriers.
-An example of secondary energy carriers is refining crude oil into various petroleum products such as gasoline and diesel, which then go to fuel vehicles at filling stations.
+An example of secondary energy carriers is refining crude oil into various petroleum products such as gasoline, diesel and jet fuel.

 Historically speaking, in the 18th and 19th centuries the physical exploitation and use of fossil fuels formed the basis for the industrial revolution.
 This process began with the coal-powered steam engine.
 The invention of the combustion engine and the burgeoning petrochemical industry meant that coal has been increasingly replaced by oil.
 Crude oil is still the most important fossil fuel and also the feedstock for most chemical products.
 At present, biogenic and mineral fossil primary energy are the mainstays of our energy supply system.